ckeditor/ckeditor5/packages/ckeditor5-utils/docs/framework/guides/deep-dive/observables.md

 The property has been "renamed" in the binding and from now on, whenever `command.value` changes, the value of `button.isOn` will reflect it.

-#### Processing property value
+#### Processing a property value

-The other use case is processing bounded value.
-For instance, you may need to disable a button only when certain conditions are met.
+Another use case is processing a bounded value.
+For example: you may need to disable a button only if certain conditions are met.
 Passing a callback as the third parameter allows implementing custom logic.

 In the example below, a button's `isEnabled` property will be set to `true` only when `command.value` will be set to `'heading1`.